Travel Updates Related to COVID-19

 How will this improve emergency response time?

 In general, removing traffic and congestion from the local facility will allow response vehicles to reach their destination easier and quicker.
-FDOT staff will coordinate with all fire and police departments so that emergency response times or access to properties is not adversely affected during construction or after improvements are constructed.
+FDOT staff has coordinated with nearby fire and police departments so that emergency response times or access to properties is not adversely affected by the proposed improvements.
 Coordination with emergency responders will be maintained during construction to keep them aware of any activities along area roadways.

-Why not look into alternate corridors for connecting the managed lane system instead of SW 10th Street?
+Why not look at alternate corridors for connecting the limited access/SIS system instead of SW 10th Street?

-A region-wide study was completed that determined SW 10th Street would provide the best connection for the managed lanes from the Turnpike/Sawgrass Expressway to I-95.
-Other area roadways do not have sufficient right-of-way for the managed lanes in addition to providing a local roadway.
-The SW 10th Street corridor is a logical choice as well due to the fact that it is book-ended by the Sawgrass Expressway / Turnpike interchange and the I-95 interchange at the eastern end of the corridor with a short connecting corridor between them, thus connecting three very important Strategic Intermodal System (SIS) roadways.
-SIS facilities are those that carry the highest priority in the state for the movement of people, goods and services to help promote economic vitality throughout a region.
+A region-wide study was completed that determined SW 10th Street would provide the best connection for the limited access connection between Florida's Turnpike/Sawgrass Expressway and I-95.
+Other area roadways do not have sufficient right-of-way for dual facilities (Connector Road and local road).
+The SW 10th Street corridor is a logical choice as well due to the fact that it is book-ended by the Sawgrass Expressway / Turnpike interchange on the west and the I-95 interchange on the east with a short arterial connecting them.

 How long will construction last and when will it begin?

-Currently construction is funded in 2024.
-The timeframe for construction will be based upon the Preferred Alternative which will be chosen following the Public Hearing.
-An approximate construction duration will be estimated once alternatives are refined.
+Currently construction is funded in fiscal year 2025 and construction is anticipated to last approximately 4 years.
 The actual construction days that will be allotted to the contractor will be determined when the preferred alternative enters the final design phase.

 Florida Department of Transportation